 The rise of the tote started with utility though, and the best are still used for hauling and dragging.
-Totes are practical; they’re the bag at its most basic: a deep bucket with two handles and that’s it.
-The best totes do that exactly — they’re deep, easy to carry, and can fit any combination of gear, whether you’re going to the beach for the day or out on the lake for a weekend.
+Totes are practical; they’re the bag at its most basic: a bucket with two handles and that’s it.
+The best totes are deep, easy to carry, and can fit any combination of gear, whether you’re going to the beach for the day or out on the lake for a weekend.
 The following eight are our favorites.

-The most expensive tote on this list is also the most feature-filled.
-In a way, it goes against the free-form construction that makes the tote so practical, but the way in which it adds extras is intelligent (and is sure to please organization obsessives who can’t stand the idea of a bag without smaller pockets).
+Out of all the contenders on this list, this tote is arguably the most feature-filled.
+Yes, it goes against the free-form construction that makes the tote so practical, but the way in which it adds extras is intelligent (and is sure to please organization obsessives who can’t stand the idea of a bag without smaller pockets).

 The Everyday Tote has designated spaces for a laptop, tablet, pens, your phone, small tech accessories and more.
 It even has flexible dividers that can create a customized layout within the bag, and its side zips open for access while it’s on your shoulder.
 Its top closes too but not with a zipper like other totes — this one uses a magnet (and can be further secured with a built-in strap).